dotnet/linker/docs/design/trimmed-assemblies.md

 ### `IsTrimmable` MSBuild metadata vs ItemGroup vs Property

 It is not always obvious from the project file which assemblies will be included in the published application.
 Some assemblies are shipped as part of a framework reference, and others as OOB packages.
 Additionally, the SDK has its own configuration knobs that control whether files are eligible for post-processing.
 The final list is only "known" until the publish targets run, which is why the most flexible way to control the set of trimmed assemblies is during `PrepareForILLink`.
-Per-item metadata is a natural way to do this in MSBuild, an can be used for example to filter on the filenames in `ManagedAssemblyToLink`.
+Per-item metadata is a natural way to do this in MSBuild, and can be used for example to filter on the filenames in `ManagedAssemblyToLink`.

 However, sometimes developers know beforehand that a particular assembly will be a part of the published app.
 In such cases, it doesn't make sense to require them to write a target, hence the proposal for a simplified opt-in via the `TrimmableAssembly` ItemGroup.
 This option does not replace `IsTrimmable` metadata, but works on top of it.